 1/4" / 15 IPS analog master to analog console to lathe

-American Beauty is the most perfectly realized, superbly played, and openly natural folk-rock record ever released.
+American Beauty is the one of the most perfectly realized, superbly played, and openly natural folk-rock records ever released.
 They don't make albums like this anymore, but thankfully, Mobile Fidelity's extraordinary 180g 45RPM 2LP set allows you to experience this 1970 masterpiece with unrivaled intimacy, realism, detail, and perspective.

 The pinnacle of the Dead's studio output, American Beauty lives up to its name—as well as that of the "American Reality" ambigram on the iconic cover.
 Airy vocal harmonies blow like fresh breezes.
 Strummed acoustic guitars amicably intermingle with plaintive percussive beats.
 Warmth, relaxation, and poignancy envelop the performances and create sensations of bliss, peace, and honesty.
 Songs flower with majestic melodies and emotionally direct lyrics.
 It's a rare album that makes one feel, restores one's faith, and renews one's appreciation for all life offers.